fgauna12/fgauna12.github.io/_posts/2020-03-02-configuring-flux-to-use-helm-charts-from-azure-container-registry.md

 1. The repo name.
 2. The client id of a service principal that has at least `AcrPull` rights to your ACR
 3. The client secret of that service principal
-4. The url of your ACR Helm endpoint. <mark>It must end with /</mark>
+4. The url of your ACR Helm endpoint. <mark>It must end with a slash.</mark>

 Thankfully, the Helm chart to install the Helm operator supports this.